karthiksibi5161/data-science/README.md

 # data-science
-data-science technology don`t create a new one
+data-science technology don`t create a new one,

 Now a days all technology depends on datascience ,it's a core for mechcine learning, AI, deep-learning but imagine datascience work only past data
  ex: human-faces have two eyes,one nose,one mouth